binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * `root_squash`: This prevents remote root users that are connected from also having root privileges, assigning them the user ID of the `nfsnobody`, thus effectively "squashing" the power of the remote user to the lowest privileges possible on the server.
 Or even better, use `all_squash`.
 * From 1.1.0 of `nfs-utils` onwards, `no_subtree_check` is a default. `subtree_check` was the previous default, which would cause a routine to verify that files requested by the client were in the appropriate part of the volume.
 The `subtree_check` caused more issues than it solved.
 * `fsid`: is used to specify the file system that is exported, this could be a UUID, or the device number.
 NFSv4 clients have the ability to see all of the exports served by the NFSv4 server as a single file system.
 This is called the NFSv4 pseudo-file system.
 This pseudo-file system is identified as a [single, real file system](https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-nfs-server-config-exports.html#id3077674), identified at export with the `fsid=0` option.
 * `anonuid` and `anongid` explicitly set the uid and gid of the anonymous account.
 This option makes all requests look like they come from a specific user.
 By default the uid and gid of 65534 is used by exportfs for squashed access.
-These to options allow us to override the uid and gid values.
+These two options allow us to override the uid and gid values.

 The following is one of the configs I have used on several occasions: